-According to the National Association of Colleges and Employers (NACE), employers surveyed in 2014 reported that 51.2% of internships converted to full-time employment opportunities.
+Internships are a cost-effective recruiting tool that an assist with creating a talent pipeline.
+According to the National Association of Colleges and Employers, employers surveyed in 2014 reported that 51.2% of internships converted to full-time employment opportunities.

 The Global Lansing “Getting Started” Internship Program is an innovative first-of-its-kind initiative that will match international students in Greater Lansing to internships and mentorships with area businesses and entrepreneurs.
 The launch of the “Getting Started” Program will be the cornerstone of the Global Lansing initiative.
 Global Lansing’s focus will be to educate, engage and empower the Greater Lansing community to further support and leverage the vast number of international students, scholars, business-owners and residents in the Lansing region.

 Prima Civitas developed an internship program for Telamon for its National Farmworker Jobs Program (NFJP).
 NFJP is designed to break the poverty cycle for individuals who come from families with migrant farmworker backgrounds.
 The participants receive funding support for school and housing, and they receive wages for an internship.
 Prima Civitas built comprehensive training programs and manuals for the participants, case managers and employers.
 Telamon continues to use Prima Civitas as a resource.

 "Prima Civitas helped us construct an internship program for our clients that provides real world experience that relates directly to their training program.
 It has been gaining momentum not only with clients, but with employers who benefit from this experience, as well.”